LoricAndre/fzterm.nvim/README.md

 ## Idea
 FZTerm is my attempt at a fuzzy finder plugin, using a floating terminal and basically nothing else.
 The basic idea is to make it fully customizable, the plugins provides the basic framework and a few implementations.
-The only dependencies are fzf and ag, but the framework is still usable without them.
+The only dependencies are bat, fzf and ag, but the framework is still usable without them.

 ## Usage
 ![](usage.gif)